Quick Answer

 A practical checkpoint before broad rollout is a pilot with a small team.
 It can expose process gaps before they scale.

-Payment-rail-specific thresholds and latency targets are not established by this evidence set and should be defined separately before you use them as go/no-go gates.
+Payment-rail-specific thresholds and latency targets should be defined separately before you use them as go/no-go gates.
 For context, see FedNow vs. RTP: What Real-Time Payment Rails Mean for Gig Platforms and Contractor Payouts.

 Do not treat payment flows as one global pattern.
 Make market and program differences explicit in your metrics so normal regional behavior is not flagged as an exception, and real exceptions are not missed.